The Human Atom Bombs: Critical reception

 The Human Atom Bombs received critical acclaim.
 Most reviews praised the band for crafting their own original sound that borrowed from the founders of rock n' roll and punk rock, while also praising the band for shifting and maturing their sound from previous albums that were more in line with melodic hardcore and skate punk.

 In her review of the album, AllMusic's Jo-Ann Greene awarded the album a score of 4.5 out of 5 stars, praising the band's ability to be "smart and witty, well-read but not pretentious, equally adroit at addressing everyday concerns and larger societal issues," while still "[boasting] strong melodies and storming performances.
 Plus, their music is anthemic but still kicks butt."
-Greene favorably compares the band's efforts in their previous 1998 album, You Can't Keep a Good Band Down, with their efforts in The Human Atom Bombs, complimenting the band's maturity into "a more diverse and evolved sound to support their militant message."
-Greene also points out the band's homage to previous bands in their style, including The Stooges, The Clash, and the founders of rock n' roll like Little Richard and Eddie Cochran.
-In concluding the review, Greene calls the album "a wild ride across past and present."
+Greene favorably compared the band's efforts in their previous 1998 album, You Can't Keep a Good Band Down, with their efforts in The Human Atom Bombs, complimenting the band's maturity into "a more diverse and evolved sound to support their militant message."
+Greene also pointed out the band's homage to previous bands in their style, including The Stooges, The Clash, and several founders of rock n' roll like Little Richard and Eddie Cochran.
+In concluding the review, Greene called the album "a wild ride across past and present."